System resources

 sys.pressure.max.paused

-Maximum number of concurrently-paused client commands on the server.
-New incoming commands above this threshold will be rejected with an error.
+Maximum number of client commands that are concurrently paused on the server.
+New incoming commands that exceed this threshold are rejected with an error.
+Some administrative and replication commands are not subject to pausing.

-percentage-based memory
+Percentage-based memory

 Configurable